manueljeffin/java-8-learning/README.md

 #  Java-8-Learning

-This repo consists of the code used to play around with java 8 features by learning it from repo [java8-tutorial](https://github.com/winterbe/java8-tutorial).
+This repo consists of the code used to play around with java 8 features.

 ## Topics Covered